 Graduating from Oswego State University with a BS in Geology and a minor in marine science, Dave has extensive laboratory experience at both the research and management level.
 His laboratory experience includes methodoligies in several types of analytical chemistry, mainly focused on freshwater ecology.
-In addition to his responsibilities in the lab, Dave has been conducting field work for over 15 years.
+In addition to his skills in the lab, Dave has been conducting field work for over 15 years.
 His research interests include fresh water ecology, invasive species research, and water chemistry as it pertains to fresh water lakes and streams.
 Dave was heavily involved in field and laboratory research on the AEAP/NYSERDA Project, an 18 year study on the affects of acid rain on lakes and their biota in western adirondack park that concluded in 2014.
-He is now involved in several of the ongoing projects at the Keck Water Lab.
-He is also currently involved in the diving portion of the ongoing research regarding the Asian Clam invasion in Lake George.
+He is now involved in several of the ongoing projects funded by the Helen V. Froehlich foundation including the diving portion of the ongoing research regarding the Asian Clam invasion in Lake George.
 His most recent work is with DFWI's research at Brooktrout Lake involving an in depth look at its previously unmapped tributary system.

 Ph (518) 276-4128